CarGurus Header

 What is the Volkswagen Amarok Mk2?

-The Volkswagen Amarok is a pickup truck that’s designed to compete with models including the Ford Ranger, Toyota Hilux and Isuzu D-Max.
-It used to have many more rivals than that, but due to emissions laws and various economic pressures, rivals such as the Nissan Navara, Mercedes X-Class and Mitsubishi L200 are no longer on sale.
-For this second generation model of the Amarok, Volkswagen and Ford have combined the talents and resources of their commercial vehicle divisions to maximise cost efficiencies, meaning that the Amarok is a close relation of the hugely popular Ranger.
+The Volkswagen Amarok is a pickup truck that competes with models including the Ford Ranger, Toyota Hilux and Isuzu D-Max.
+It used to have many more rivals, but due to emissions legislation and various economic pressures, competitors such as the Nissan Navara, Mercedes-Benz X-Class and Mitsubishi L200 are no longer on sale.

 Unlike the Ranger, the Amarok is only available in double-cab configuration.
-It’s also 96mm longer than its predecessor, with a wheelbase that’s been extended by 173mm to give more space in the crew cab.
+It’s also 96mm longer than its predecessor, with a wheelbase that’s been extended by 173mm to provide more space in the crew cab.

 Chris Knapman